cavo789/blog/blog/2023/11/04/docker-joomla/index.md

  ✔ Container joomla-joomla-1    Started  38.8s
 ```

-So, the two images have been downloaded and then,
+So, the two images have been downloaded then,

 1. a `joomla_default` network is created,
 2. the `joomla-joomladb-1` container is created (this is our database server) and